Where will Chimney Hollow Reservoir be located?

 Chimney Hollow Reservoir will be located just west of Carter Lake and south of Flatiron Reservoir, southwest of Loveland, Colo. in Larimer County.

 Chimney Hollow Reservoir will store up to 90,000 acre-feet and will have 740-acre surface acres at capacity.
-Water will be stored behind a 350-ft tall dam.
-Chimney Hollow Dam will be the 3rd tallest dam in the State of Colorado and one of the tallest on the Colorado’s Front Range.
+Water will be stored behind a 350-foot-tall dam.
+Chimney Hollow Dam will be the third tallest dam in the State of Colorado and one of the tallest on the Colorado’s Front Range.

 Yes!
 This project is part of a long-term water supply plan that is critical to support our growing and vibrant communities.
 Chimney Hollow Reservoir will provide dedicated storage to ‘firm’ Windy Gap water rights and ensure reliable supplemental water supply for about 825,000 people in Northern Colorado.

-All state and federal permits have been issued and construction is slated to being in 2019.
+All state and federal permits have been issued and construction is slated to begin in 2020.

-The Windy Gap Firm Project includes mitigation of potential impacts from the project and voluntary enhancements to improve the health of the Colorado River.
+The Windy Gap Firming Project, in which Chimney Hollow Reservoir is a part of, includes mitigation of potential impacts from the project and voluntary enhancements to improve the health of the Colorado River.
 Among other things, these programs include the following measures: